Time goes by so slowly for those who wait, sings Madonna.

 - Reply: Duolingo’s English course from Italian

-I’ve encountered the problematic phrases Simone pointed out, and many more.
-It makes me question if the same happens in other languages I’m studying from English.
+I’ve encountered the problematic phrases you pointed out, and many more.
+I understand that the course might be for people less familiar with both Italian and English, and yet it makes me question if the same happens in other languages I’m studying from English.

 - Week 9: Urquinaona